nmstreethran/notebook/system-notes.md

 sudo update-grub
 ```

-If anything goes wrong, restore the Grub file using the backup.
+If anything goes wrong, restore using the backup.

 ## Windows